sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 `host=<SQL_ENDPOINT>:443;ENC=TLS(trusted_certificates=*;direct=yes;certificate_name=hanacloud.ondemand.com)`

-Use the SOF_TUTORIAL_USER as the user credentials.
+Use the `SOF_TUTORIAL_USER` as the user credentials.

-Once the remote connection has been established, we will use the SOF_CUSTOMER table that was created earlier.
+Once the remote connection has been established, you will use the `SOF_CUSTOMER` table that was created earlier.
 This table can be found as a Remote Source and added as a virtual table.

 ![Finding the Remote Table in the Remote Source.](sof-image-3.png)